dmjlya/dmjlya/README.md

 *I am just one of the Sourcerers* 🧙

 Sourcerers at @sourcenetwrk | OPEN Quest
-#DefraDB decentralized data solutions. #DataForThePeople 🧙
+#DefraDB decentralized data solutions. #DataToThePeople 🧙

 ## There's nothing here 👇